trustcrypto/OnlyKey-Firmware/README.md

 ## Installation ##
 In order to install the latest version of the OnlyKey firmware:
 - Click here to download the latest version of the OnlyKey firmware and save it to a convenient location on your PC.
-- Download and install Teensy Loader by following the instructions [here] (https://www.pjrc.com/teensy/loader.html).
+- Ensure that your copy of the firmware has not been tampered with by checking the digital signature
 - Load the firmware that you downloaded (OnlyKeyUS_vX_X.hex) using the instructional video here ![Load Firmware using Teensy Loader](http://img.youtube.com/vi/qJUjz0gFhqg/0.jpg)](http://www.youtube.com/watch?v=qJUjz0gFhqg)

 ## Development ##